Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicSendReceiveUsingTopicSubscriptionClient/readme.md

 For further information on how to create this sample on your own, follow the rest of the tutorial.

 ## What will be accomplished
+Topics are similar to Queues for the send side of the application.
+However unlike Queues, Topic can have zero or more subscriptions, from which messages can be retrieved and each of subscription act like independent queues.
+Whether a message is selected into the subscription is determined by the Filter condition for the subscription.

 In this tutorial, we will write a console application to send messages to the topic using topicClient and receive those messages using
 SubscriptionClient.
 TopicClient offers a simple API surface to send message(or messages in a batch).
 SubscriptionClient offers a simple
 MessagePump model to receive messages.
+TopicClient cannot be used to receive messages and SubscriptionClient cannot be used to send messages.
 Once a message process handler is registered as shown below, the User code does not have to write explicit code to receive messages and if configured using `MessageHandlerOptions`, does not have to write explicit code to renew message locks or complete messages or improve the degree of concurrency of message processing.
 Hence the Subscriptionclient can be used in scenarios where the User wants to get started quickly or the scenarios where they need basic send/receive and wants to achieve that with as little code writing as possible.

 ## Prerequisites
 1. [.NET Core](https://www.microsoft.com/net/core)